 Z-Axis Accommodative Rock Chart710501

-Z-axis Accommodative Rock is a simple tool to help patients develop accommodative facility and control.
-It can be prescribed as a simple home-based exercise to help patients experience responsibility and control over their focusing mechanism.
+These Z-axis Accommodative Rock Charts are simple tools to help patients develop accommodative facility and control.
+They can be prescribed as simple home-based exercises to help patients experience responsibility and control over their focusing mechanisms.

-By arranging the distant chart and the transparent near-card directly in front of one another, the patient becomes aware of the ability to shift the accommodative plane of focus from distance to near, and to any point in between.
+By arranging a distant chart and a transparent near-card directly in front of one another, the patient becomes aware of the ability to shift the accommodative plane of focus from distance to near, and to any point in between.
 As they bring one plane into focus, they are able to observe the other plane blurring out of focus simultaneously.
-This arrangement isolates the z-axis from the x- and y-axes, high- lighting the focusing mechanism as a distinct experience from eye-tracking.
+This arrangement isolates the z-axis from the x- and y-axes, high-lighting the focusing mechanism as a distinct experience from eye-tracking.

-This can be provided as a home exercise through primary care optometrists, or as a component of a Vision Therapy, program.
+These charts can be provided as home exercises through primary care optometrists, or as a component of a vision therapy program.
 It provides a learning experience for patients with accommodative dysfunctions as well as emerging presbyopia.